-In this section we give a description of $\PP(\cat{Rub}_{\ca L}^{\sf{coarse}})$ as a global blowup.
-First in genus zero, we construct an explicit sheaf of ideals on $\overline{\calM}_{0,n}$, such that blowing up $\overline{\calM}_{0,n}$ along this sheaf gives $\PP(\cat{Rub}_{\ca L}^{\sf{coarse}})$.
+First, in genus zero, we construct an explicit sheaf of ideals on $\overline{\calM}_{0,n}$, such that blowing up $\overline{\calM}_{0,n}$ along this sheaf gives $\PP(\cat{Rub}_{\ca L}^{\sf{coarse}})$.
 In \cite{nguyen} Nguyen described the incidence variety compactification (IVC) in the case of genus zero as an explicit blowup of $\Mbar_{0,n}$.
-Note that in genus zero there are no global residue conditions (because any top level vertex must have a marked pole), and hence in genus zero the rubber space and the space of generalized multi-scale differentials coincide with the space of multi-scale differentials.
+Note that in genus zero there are no global residue conditions (because any top-level vertex must have a marked pole), and hence in genus zero the rubber space and the space of generalized multi-scale differentials coincide with the space of multi-scale differentials.
 Our blowup description can thus recover Nguyen's result about the IVC of the strata of meromorphic $1$-forms in genus zero as a blowup of $\overline{\calM}_{0,n}$.
 We also provide an example demonstrating the difference between the rubber space and the IVC in genus zero.

-Next for arbitrary genus, we construct a globally defined sheaf of ideals on the normalization of the incidence variety compactification (NIVC) whose blowup gives the (projectivized) multi-scale moduli space (i.e., the main component of $\cat{Rub}_{\ca L}^{\sf{coarse}}$).
-Consequently it follows that the (coarse) space of projectivized multi-scale differentials is a projective variety for all $g$.
-Recall that in \cite[Section 14.1]{LMS} the moduli space of multi-scale differentials was described as a local blowup, where the ideals locally defining the center of the blowup can differ by principal ideals on the overlaps of local charts.
+Next, for arbitrary genus, we construct a globally defined sheaf of ideals on the normalization of the incidence variety compactification (NIVC) whose blowup gives the (projectivized) multi-scale moduli space (\textit{i.e.}~the main component of $\cat{Rub}_{\ca L}^{\sf{coarse}}$).
+Consequently, it follows that the (coarse) space of projectivized (non-generalized) multi-scale differentials is a projective variety for all $g$.
+Recall that in \cite[Section~14.1]{LMS} the moduli space of multi-scale differentials was described as a local blowup, where the ideals locally defining the center of the blowup can differ by principal ideals on the overlaps of local charts.
 In particular, the description of \cite{LMS} did not yield projectivity of the space of multi-scale differentials.
-By constructing an explicit ample divisor class, projectivity of the moduli space of multi-scale differentials was later established in \cite[Section 3]{ccm}.
+By constructing an explicit ample divisor class, the projectivity of the moduli space of multi-scale differentials was later established in \cite[Section~3]{ccm}.
 Our global blowup description thus provides a direct conceptual understanding of this projectivity result.